lukejacksonn/blog/posts/oceanwind.md

 prev[key] = key === 'transform' && pVal ? [oVal, pVal].join(' ') : oVal;
 ```

-It now checks if it is merging a transform key, and if it is, then purge the existing value with the new value by means of joining with a space character as prescribed by the CSS specification.
+It now checks if it is merging a transform key, and if it is, then it mergest the existing value with the new value by means of joining with a space character, as prescribed by the CSS specification.

 This was far from ideal and still makes me feel queezy but it fixed the problem so I ran with it.
 It would be good to look at the custom property method in the future and see if it is worth refactoring to.
 This exploration could lead to exciting new ways of using CSS custom properties.

 ## Are you quite finished already